Beto Avila (soccer)

-Roberto "Beto" Avila (born October 16, 2000) is an American professional soccer player who plays as a forward for Major League Soccer club Houston Dynamo.
+Roberto "Beto" Avila (born October 16, 2000) is an American professional soccer player who plays as a forward for USL Championship club El Paso Locomotive.

 Career

 Austin Bold

 On April 22, 2019, Avila signed an academy contract with USL Championship side Austin Bold.
 He made his debut for Austin on May 14, coming off the bench in a 2–0 win over the Tulsa Roughnecks in an Open Cup match.
 On August 17, he made his league debut, coming on as a substitute in a 5–1 win vs Tulsa.
 Austin qualified for the playoffs after finishing 2nd in the Western Conference, but Avila did not appear in either of Austin's 2 playoff games.

 On September 5, 2020, Avila scored his first goal for Austin in a 1–1 draw against Tulsa.
 In a shortened 2020 season due to the COVID-19 pandemic, Avila appeared in 10 of Austin's 16 games, making 3 starts and scoring 2 goals.

 On June 14, 2021, Avila joined Canadian Premier League side FC Edmonton on loan.
 He made his debut for Edmonton on June 26, coming on as a substitute in a 1–0 loss to Atlético Ottawa.
 In August, after making 6 appearances for Edmonton, Avila was recalled by Austin.
 He scored his first goal of the season on August 23, helping Austin to a 1–1 draw against New Mexico United.
 Avila ended the season with 18 appearances and 2 goals for Austin.